Afghan cuisine: Afghan bread

 Afghan bread is flat and cooked in a tanoor or tandoor (a vertical ground clay oven).
 The bread is slapped onto a stone wall to cook.
-Tabakhai is a flatbread cooked on a flat upside down pan.
+Tabakhai is a flatbread cooked on a flat upside-down pan.

 Major dishes

 Steamed dumplings

 There is a wide variety of dumplings.
-Known under the name khameerbob and often eaten as dumplings, these native dishes are popular.
-Due to the long time required to make the dough for the dumplings, they are rarely served at large gatherings, such as weddings.
+Known under the name khameerbob and often eaten as dumplings, gs, they are rarely served at large gatherings, such as weddings.
 They are instead served on special occasions at home.